 Small gate by house or field gate at eastern end of site.
 No made paths.
 Ground can be boggy towards stream.

 Enter the reserve by the little gate from the road just to the east of Hillside Cottage and wander around the orchard or pick a spot for a picnic.
 For the main part, the site slopes gently down towards the stream but there are unprotected banks to the eastern side of the reserve.
-The site is briefly grazed by sheep each year when electric fencing is used around the egde of the stream.
-The ground can be wet and boggy near the steam and ticks may be present on site - see our Visitor Information page for more information about grazing animals and general countryside hazards.
+The site is briefly grazed by sheep each year when electric fencing is used around the edge of the stream.
+The ground can be wet and boggy near the stream and ticks may be present on site - see our Visitor Information page for more information about grazing animals and general countryside hazards.

 When to visit

 Best time to visitSpring for apple blossom & early flowers

 In spring white and pink blossom delicately adorns the trees of this community orchard, sprinkling petals on the meadow beneath as it gently slopes towards a small stream.
 At the edge of the village of Powerstock, the King’s Lane reserve is a remnant of the cider apple orchards that were once a common sight around the village and provides an ideal spot for a picnic or peaceful stroll amongst the blossom and early spring wildflowers.
 Alongside the older apple trees which, as they decay, provide an ideal habitat for invertebrates and lichens, new trees have been planted with help of the local school, rejuvenating the orchard.